 AMG believes that sound corporate citizenship and attention to governance and environmental principles are essential to our success and that of our Affiliates.
-We are committed to operating with integrity, contributing to the local communities surrounding our global offices, diversity and inclusion, developing our employees, and being thoughtful stewards of natural resources.
+We are committed to operating with integrity; contributing to the local communities surrounding our global offices; enhancing our organization’s diversity, equity, and inclusion, and supporting these values in our surrounding communities; developing our employees; and being thoughtful stewards of natural resources.
 We are also focused on the security of our data and safeguarding our clients’ privacy.
-AMG’s Board of Directors provides oversight over these environmental, social, and governance (ESG) issues and is committed to supporting AMG’s efforts to operate as a sound corporate citizen.
+AMG regularly engages with shareholders and other external stakeholders on such environmental, social, and governance (ESG) topics and we endeavor to operate at best-practices levels in an evolving landscape.
+AMG’s Board of Directors provides oversight of ESG issues and is committed to supporting AMG’s efforts to operate as a sound corporate citizen.
 We believe that a conscientious approach to business strategy, corporate governance, and corporate citizenship creates long-term value.

 AMG has adopted best practices in corporate governance:

-AMG’s Board of Directors has a highly independent structure, with an Independent Chair of the Board, and all Committees are composed entirely of independent directors (with all Audit Committee members considered to be “audit committee financial experts”).
+AMG’s Board of Directors has a highly independent structure, with an independent Chair of the Board, and all Committees are composed entirely of independent Directors (with all Audit Committee members considered to be “audit committee financial experts”).
 The Board undertakes annual self-evaluations (across the full Board and in each Committee) and individual director assessments.
-It is actively refreshed to maintain a wide array of qualifications, skills, and attributes.
-The Board has elected two new Directors in 2020 and five new directors since 2015, and refreshed all Committees and appointed new Chairs at two of three Committees in 2020.
+The Board is actively refreshed to maintain a wide array of qualifications, skills, and attributes.
+Four of the seven independent Directors have joined AMG’s Board since the beginning of 2020; all Committee Chairs have been rotated since 2020.

 Our Board of Directors is committed to maintaining responsible compensation practices and believes that rewards for our senior leaders should be commensurate with the results they achieve for our stockholders.
 Our strong governance procedures and practices with respect to employment and compensation include the following: